 Rhode Island PBS announces recipient of $60,000 journalism scholarship

-Toll Gate High School graduate wins regional scholarship worth up to $60,000 over four years
+Cranston High School East graduate wins regional scholarship worth up to $60,000 over four years

-Tara Monastesse of Warwick has been selected to receive a Rhode Island PBS Scholarship for high school seniors or college students pursuing a career in broadcasting, communications or journalism.
-The award – up to $60,000 – is renewable for up to four years.
+Isabella Ba of Cranston has been selected to receive a Rhode Island PBS Scholarship for high school seniors or college students pursuing a career in broadcasting, communications or journalism.
+The award is up to $15,000 a year for up to four years.

-Monastesse was selected from dozens of applicants from the station’s broadcast area in Rhode Island and southeastern Massachusetts.
-She plans to major in anthropology at Mount Holyoke College.
+Ba was selected from 27 applicants from the station’s broadcast area in Rhode Island and southeastern Massachusetts.
+The Cranston resident plans to major in communications at Rhode Island College.

-“We are honored to have donors like Rhode Island PBS that appreciate the value of investing in young people.
-The impact of its support will be felt for decades as the recipients start their careers and contribute to the civic life of their communities,” said Neil D. Steinberg, Foundation’s president and CEO.
+“We are proud to have donors like Rhode Island PBS that value the importance of investing in the next generation.
+As the recipients graduate from college, start their careers, and contribute to the civic life of their communities, the impact of these scholarships will make a difference for decades,” said David N. Cicilline, the Foundation’s president and CEO.

 Students had to submit an essay, a current academic transcript, a financial aid worksheet, proof of residency and a letter of recommendation from a teacher or professional attesting to the applicant’s merit towards a successful career in broadcasting, communications or journalism.